MattsonThieme/dl-containers/Singularity/README.md

   # Add environment variables in the %environment section.
 Note that these environment variables
   # are sourced at runtime and not at build time, meaning that if the same variables are needed
   # during build time (i.e. proxies), these should also be defined in the %post section.

+%runscript

+  # Any code here will be executed at runtime.
+When the %runscript is executed, all options are
+  # passed along to the executing script at runtime

 ```

 Once template.singularity has been edited to include all the desired packages, environment settings, and runscript instructions, build a new container `custom_container.simg` with the following command: